Green Infrastructure Planning

 In 2009 CVRPC focused on the importance of green infrastructure planning by developing a GIS model that helps to quantify the benefit of incorporating low impact development (LID) techniques into existing and future development.
 The GIS model inventories stormwater infrastructure such as catch basins, drainage lines, drainage ditches, and culverts and also records certain features of natural drainage patterns (hydrology).
 Using this information, CVRPC is able to develop recommended upgrades to the stormwater management system, using green stormwater infrastructure practices.
 This may include vegetated swales, bioretention treatment structures, constructed wetlands or other drainage or treatment techniques.

-The Town of Northfield has sucessfully completed this mapping process, and has installed a new structure on Central Street to treat stormwater runoff from the neighborhood drainage area.
+The Town of Northfield has successfully completed this mapping process, and has installed a new structure on Central Street to treat stormwater runoff from the neighborhood drainage area.

 - CVRPC Northfield, VT Bio Retention Site State of Vermont Contract